Katie Hazel is a cat enthusiast and environmentalist. When she isn't working, she spends her time with her two cats

 10) It Reduces Their Lifespan

 Every time a cat goes outside, they run the risk of being harmed or killed.
-Statistically, an outdoor cat's lifespan is shortened by 3 to 5 years.
+Statistically, an outdoor cat's lifespan is shortened by three to five years.
 Contrast that with an indoor cat that lives significantly longer: 10 to 15 years.
 While not every cat that goes outside will be killed, the chance of being harmed is very high.
 Keeping them safe in your home adds years to their lives, and gives them more time to spend with you.

 Tips for Outdoor Cats

 There are exceptions to the above dangers and cats can go outside in the right types of conditions.
 If you are around and can make sure your cat is safe, perfect!
 If you aren't able to supervise your cat, it's probably not a good idea to let them go outside.

 If your cat is going outside: